gwenzek/sphinx_hyperhelp/README.md

 * fix broken links (currently 151 unresolved topics)
 * ensure links are surrounded by spaces
 * incremental compilation
+* create a table of contents for HyperHelp, by parsing the `root_doc`

 ## Crazy ideas